NanaMartinson/ghana-climate-ecl-model-maize/README.md

 PD Multiplier \= 1.00 \+ (Z-score x 0.15)

 A shortfall of 0.61 standard deviations (Severe Drought) results in a 1.09 times PD multiplier (a 9% increase in default risk).
-This aggressive sensitivity is justified by the high physical impact of weath on crop yield.
+This aggressive sensitivity is justified by the high physical impact of weather on crop yield.

 ## **Limitations & Future Development**